Skip to main content

 1. The declarant must have a tax identification number (NIF).

-2.2 How the declaration is submitted
+2.2 How to submit the declaration

 2. Transmit the corresponding declaration:

-• With the recognized certificate previously installed in the browser.
+• With the previously recognized certificate installed in the browser.

-In the event that the declaration is rejected, the errors detected will be displayed on the screen so that they can be corrected.
+If the declaration is rejected, the errors detected will be displayed on the screen so that they can be corrected.

 2.3 Social collaboration in the presentation of declarations